Technical Discussions

 If the student had a problem on the riding evaluation we'll work on that problem, and then set up the entire evaluation again so that it can be practiced in its entirety.

 The school charges $75 for a private lesson.
-Many students are ready to rejoin a class or retake the riding evaluation after 1 hour; few students find that more than two hours are needed.
-If it sounds like something that would benefit you, get in touch and we'll set it up.
+Many students are ready to rejoin a class or retake the riding evaluation after 1 hour.
+Read what one of my private students thought of our work together here and if it sounds like something that would benefit you, get in touch and we'll set it up.

 Instruction — Other Resources